lcfyhr/svvarm-public/README.md

 - **Multi-Platform Support**: Run tasks across different environments, including cloud, local machines, and containers.
 - **Endless Integrations**: An endless amount integrations so you can connect to all your apps.
 - **Simple Triggers**: Trigger automations from emails, messages, slack, API, or via the UI.
+- **Data Automations**: Trigger flows from your data tables, either upload CSVs or use automations to populate.
 - **Customizable Nodes**: Extend functionality with custom nodes.
 - **Error Handling & Logging**: Advanced logging and error handling mechanisms to ensure reliable automations.
 - **Built-in Scheduling**: Schedule tasks to run at specific times or intervals.